 Get the Right Training

-With either a 34-week or a 39-week program available to students, you can learn everything you’ll need to know, earn a diploma from Brighton College AND earn certifications from the Forum for International Trade Training while you complete a 4-week work placement.
+With either a 40-week, 36-week or a 16-week program available to students, you can learn everything you’ll need to know, earn a diploma from Brighton College AND earn an educational credential from the Forum for International Trade Training while you complete a 4-week work placement.

 If you find yourself interested in learning more about International Trade, we’d like to invite you to sit down with one of our Educational Advisors where you can speak one-on-one about the skills you have and how to get started.

-Book a free information session or give us a call at 604-430-5608 for more information.
+Book a free information session or give us a call at 604-430-5608 for more information or fill out the form below.